JanAPandes/Final-Project-CS2/Project_Template_ComputerScience2-main/docs/Proposal.md

 ---

 ## 🎯 Project Objectives
-Write at least **2–3 clear objectives** your project aims to achieve.
-Example:
-- Objective 1: To analyze and summarize data from the chosen JSON dataset.
+- Objective 1: To analyze and summarize the data from the 'Student Grades' JSON Files.
-- Objective 2: To help users gain meaningful insights (e.g., averages, trends, patterns).
+- Objective 2: To help users know different sets of data through the multi-branch selection structure.
-- Objective 3: To practice JSON handling and Python programming concepts.

 ---